Bobby Eli: Career

 In 1980, Eli collaborated with Len Stark of Melron Records to record a tribute to the families of the Iran hostage crisis hostages.
 They recorded a single "American Message To The Hostages" which was released on Melron 5040 in 1980.

+Along with Gerry Gabinelli, and Tony Bongiovi, Eli co-produced Lydia Murdock's recording of the Michael Burton composition, "Love on the Line".
+It was released in the US in 1984 on Team TRS3006 as a 12" single.
+It was also released in the UK on released in the UK on WEA YZ17T.
+It made it to no. 55 on the Record Mirror UK Disco Top 85 chart in late August.
+It also got to no. 48 on the Music Week Top Disco & Dance Singles chart in mid September.

 In 2007, Eli helped to unite three of Philly's most successful lead singers, William Hart of The Delfonics, Ted Mills from Blue Magic, and Russell Thompkins, Jr. of the Stylistics.
 The project was billed as the "Legendary Tenors of Soul" and featured the three vocalists alternating leads on mostly soul standards.
 Eli recruited Hall & Oates to join the soul trio for an original track on the CD, All The Way From Philadelphia.

 In 2006, Eli opened his own recording facility, "The Grooveyard", in the Philadelphia suburbs.
-He is currently producing his two new discoveries, a 16-year-old blue-eyed soul singer from Boston, Massachusetts, Dennis "Youngblood" Taylor and female singer, Debra Michaels.
+He was producing his two new discoveries, a 16-year-old blue-eyed soul singer from Boston, Massachusetts, Dennis "Youngblood" Taylor and female singer, Debra Michaels.

 In September 2008 he jointly co wrote (Dixon/Eli/Green), recorded at "The Grooveyard" studio and released with UK song writer/producer Carl Dixon two songs namely 'Soul Recession' by Philly harmony group Double Exposure and 'There I go falling in love again' by Chiquita Green.
 Chiquita also co wrote these songs with Eli and Dixon.
 Eli and some other original Salsoul/Philly/TSOP (The Sound of Philadelphia)/MFSB (Gamble and Huff) session musicians played on this session, including Earl Young, Dennis Harris, T.G.
 Conway, Jimmie Williams and Rikki Hicks.
-Jimmy Williams died in October 2016.
+Jimmie Williams died in October 2016.